Sherbrooke Hussars: Formation of Sherbrooke Fusilier Regiment

-Lieutenant-Colonel Melville "Mel" Burgoyne Kennedy Gordon (1905–1974) was commanding officer from 1943 to 1945.
+Lieutenant-Colonel Melville "Mel" Burgoyne Kennedy Gordon was commanding officer from 1943 to 1945.
 He graduated from the University of Toronto in 1926, and was in their Canadian Officers' Training Corps from 1922 to 1924.
 He was commissioned as a lieutenant to the Governor General's Body Guard in 1924, where he served until 1928.
 That year he changed affiliation to the Princess Louise Dragoon Guards in Ottawa, where he rose to captain and major.
 From 1931 Gordon practiced law in Ontario and Quebec, and returned to the legal profession after the war.
 In 1941 as a trained major, Gordon was posted to the 12th Armoured Regiment (Three Rivers Regiment) at Camp Borden, Ontario.
 He was officer commanding "B" Squadron in Canada and in England until January 1943.
 At that time, Gordon was promoted to lieutenant-colonel and given command of the 27th Armoured Regiment (Sherbrooke Fusilier Regiment).

-A well-liked and respected leader, Lieutenant-Colonel Gordon led the regiment through training in preparation for the D-Day landings, then in combat through France, Belgium and the Netherlands.
-Gordon's regimental headquarters Sherman is noted in the regimental war diaries as the first tank into the liberated French town of Caen.
-He was immediately inducted to the Distinguished Service Order (DSO) in the field in Belgium.
-Uncharacteristic of most Canadian combat leaders, Gordon retained his command despite heavy losses, setbacks, and the challenges throughout the Northwest European campaign.
-In the 2021 regimental history by Col (retd) Daniel Braün, Gordon is described as having a cool, calm, and timbered (sic) voice, which over wireless had reassuring effects on the soldiers.
-In December 1945 and prior to demobilization, Gordon was promoted colonel.
-At some point after the war, he was promoted brigadier.

 Not every soldier who enrolled in the SFR in 1940 was necessarily still on strength on 6 June 1944.
 With each change of arm of service from infantry to tank to armoured, the establishment expanded or contracted.
 Individual soldiers were examined by selection boards for their suitability or willingness to serve in the new role.
 Commanders paid close attention to medical standards to remove soldiers and officers who were unfit or unlikely to fully recover from accidents or illness.
 Some men preferred to stay in the infantry left the unit.
 In other cases, officers, NCOs and man whose language skills limited their employment in what became an English-speaking unit were sent to Depot.
 In return, replacements were taken on strength continuously, and trained in the new skills.
 The cycle was almost continuous.